- Home

 Before you dig, see the state Department of Health's Shellfish Safety Map

 - Have a question about recreational shellfish harvesting in Island County?
-Download our Shellfish FAQs (pdf) for answers.
+Download our Shellfish FAQs (PDF) for answers.

-- If you are interested in environmental justice and how it relates to recreational shellfish harvesting, visit the Shellfish Harvest Closure Risk Map: Puget Sound ** This map was developed by a research team at Oregon State University to visualize survey responses on subjective human well-being in the Puget Sound in 2018 and 2020.
+* This map was developed by a research team at Oregon State University to visualize survey responses on subjective human well-being in the Puget Sound in 2018 and 2020.
 The two human well-being indicators shown in this map are reported frequency of individual shellfish harvests and reported race, shown as overlays to shellfish harvest closures in the Puget Sound.
-Its purpose is to identify locations and times that may have implications for environmental justice -- through the intersection of frequent harvesters, non-white populations, and high-duration shellfish harvest closures.
+Its purpose is to identify locations and times that may have implications for environmental justice - through the intersection of frequent harvesters, non-white populations, and high-duration shellfish harvest closures.

 -